How One Boy's Fight With Epilepsy Led To The First Marijuana-Derived Pharmaceutical

 Sam didn't suffer any side effects.

 Back in the U.S. Sam's parents needed to find a way to keep getting the drug.
-They collaborated with Dr. Roberta Cilio, a neurologist at UC San Francisco.
+They collaborated with Dr. Roberta Cilio, a neurologist at the University of California, San Francisco.
 They petitioned the FDA to allow Sam to use the drug under a compassionate use program.
 Four months and hundreds of pages of documents later, the FDA allowed Sam to enroll in his own one-person trial at UCSF.

 The DEA was a little more cautious.
 One day two agents knocked on Cilio's office door.
 After hours of questioning, the two men requested she store the medication in a giant safe weighing close to 1,000 pounds.